Bad Bunny – NUEVAYoL. Lyrics Meaning: A Boricua’s Love Letter to the Big Apple

 New York!

-If you wanna have some fun, with charm and a whole lotta style
+If you wanna have a fun time, with charm and flair

-You just gotta spend (Where to?) a summer in New York (New York!)
+You just have to spend (Where to?) a summer in New York (New York!)

-If you wanna have some fun, with charm and a whole lotta style (But what is this?)
+If you wanna have a fun time, with charm and flair (But what is this?)

-You just gotta spend (And this cold?) a summer in New York (Just for a little bit)
+You just have to spend (And this cold?) a summer in New York (Just for a little bit)

 Hey, hey, hey, July 4th, 4th of July